openstack-attic/identity-api/openstack-identity-api/v3/src/markdown/identity-api-v3.md

 - Introduced a region resource for constructing a hierarchical container of groups of service endpoints
 - Inexact filtering is supported on string attributes
+- Listing collections may indicate only a subset of the data has been provided if a particular deployment has limited the number of entries a query may return

 What's New in Version 3.1
 -------------------------